 It will be liquidy.
 Don’t freak.
 It will harden in cooler temperatures, but still be pliable.
 If you are in a warmer climate, you can keep your deodorant in the fridge and remove a few minutes before applying.
 Here’s the deodorant right after I made it (soupy), and a week later (holds its shape a bit more).

 We still bring this with when traveling.
 We have a sealed pyrex that we mark “homemade deodorant”.
-I would assume a ziploc would work fine, but you don’t want any TSA agents stopping you…
+I would assume a ziplock bag would work fine, but you don’t want any TSA agents stopping you.

 You can try adding essential oils if you’d like a scent.
 Tea tree oil is good for its antibacterial properties, lavender, peppermint, lemon oil.
-They can be an irritant for some, so try it on a small portion first to check.
+But be aware, they can be an irritant for some, so try it on a small portion first to check.
 I don’t add anything to ours, the light scent of the coconut oil is enough for me.

 For the arrowroot powder and baking soda, I prefer Bob’s Red Mill and find it at my health foods store.

-Some brands of coconut oil I like are from Trader Joe’s, Tropical Traditions, Nutiva, Spectrum, and Nature’s Way.
+Some brands of coconut oil I like are from Trader Joe’s, Aldi, Tropical Traditions, Nutiva, Spectrum, and Nature’s Way.
 Make sure to get Extra Virgin Organic.
 Expeller Pressed is fine, it is more refined but doesn’t have the smell or taste like coconut.
-I’ve heard some people say that their Walmart carries it in the baking aisle, I get mine at Trader Joe’s, or Vitacost.
-Use our affiliate link for $10 off your first order.
+You can buy coconut oil just about anywhere these days!

 You smelled horrible.
 I almost couldn’t stand it.
 TOTALLY KIDDING!
 Didn’t notice any smell whatsoever. – Erin from DIY on the Cheap